law society of canada approved

 They’re often used interchangeably, but DUI (Driving Under the Influence) is a general term, while “Impaired Operation” and “Over 80 mg” are the actual criminal offences under the Criminal Code of Canada.

-Yes, but there are some nuances.
+Yes, but there are some important nuances.
 You will be able to drive only after the 90-day suspension ends and if you meet reinstatement conditions.
-Consult a lawyer before applying for reinstatement — errors or early applications can cause further suspensions.
+Consult with a legal advisor before applying for reinstatement — errors or early applications can cause further suspensions.